5th November, 2020

 If you're not already familiar, the Construction (Design and Management) Regulations (CDM) set out legal requirements that apply to every construction project.
-There are 5 CDM duty holders, the principal designer is one of those duty holders.
+Under CDM 2015, there are 5 CDM duty holders, who have specific legal responsibilities.
+The principal designer is one of those duty holders.

-If you have worked on construction projects before the 2015 version of CDM, you may know the principal contractor role.
-The principal contractor manages the construction phase and all the contractors appointed.
-Similarly, the principal designer manages the pre-construction phase and all the designers appointed.
+If you have worked on construction projects before the 2015 version of CDM, you may be familiar with the principal contractor role.
+The principal contractor manages the construction phase and all of the contractors appointed on the project.
+The principal designer has a similar role but at an earlier stage of the project, managing the pre-construction phase and all of the designers appointed.

 There are a few important facts to note about the principal designer role: